peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 Scattering of radiation occurs when a charged particle is made to oscillate in a passing electromagnetic wave, generating new electromagnetic radiation, which modifies the original field.
-The is no net exchange of energy between the particle and the field at the end of the process.
+There is no net exchange of energy between the particle and the field at the end of the process.

 We will define the *scattering phase function* to be a function of two